 IEC History and Governance

 The IEC facilitates a unique partnership of experts from education, labour, contractors, and industry to improve safety performance in our community.
 Through the Sarnia-Lambton Safety Partnership Model, the organization enables an injury-free culture by identifying and implementing opportunities to improve safety performance and efficiencies by collaborating in the development of safety standards and programs.
-Continue reading to learn more about the history and governance of the IEC, or click the button below to learn about the IEC's current activities.
+Continue reading to learn more about the history and governance of the IEC.

 The voting members of the IEC meet each year to confirm the Board of Directors, which includes a pre-defined number of member site leaders.